-Tiramisu, a soft layered dessert ladyfingers called Savoiardi soaked into coffee and booze and with a fluffy mascarpone cream.
-Originally conceived in the city of Treviso, Veneto region in the Northern East of Italy.
-Tiramisu’s name literally means ‘to pick-me-up’.
+Tiramisu, a soft dessert layered with Savoiardi biscuits soaked in coffee and alcohol, all wrapped in a soft mascarpone cream.
+It was originally conceived in the city of Treviso in the Veneto region of north-eastern Italy.
+The name tiramisu literally means ‘to pick me up’.

 There are many variations on how to prepare a proper Tiramisu, some new takes on this traditional recipe suggest replacing mascarpone with the lighter ricotta, no booze in the coffee or just using sponge cake instead of ladyfingers.
 Of course everyone can choose what fit better according to personal tastebuds, however we love being stick to Italian traditions just like for this classic Tiramisu.

 Serves: 6-7 | Preparation time: 40 mins + 2 h to rest in the fridge